bazil14/JNS-DCC-Boards/README.md

 JNS Decoders
 ===============

-This Project is a DIY DCC Decoder for model railroad locomotives which aims to be cost effective.
+This Project IS VERY WIP, Please wait for releases before use

 Features
 --------